Legal

 The ARBV is the statutory body responsible for regulating the architectural profession in Victoria.
 It can investigate complaints about professional conduct and fitness to practise, and may refer matters to the Architects Tribunal.

-Please note: The ARBV does not resolve consumer disputes or award compensation — its role is regulatory.
+Please note: the ARBV does not resolve consumer disputes or award compensation — its role is regulatory.

 Contact the ARBV: